-- The Swiss travel further by train than anyone else in the world, clocking up an average of 2,400 km per person every year.
+- The Swiss travel more by train than any other nation in the world, clocking up an average of 2,400 km per person every year within Switzerland.

-- Standing at an altitude of 3,454 metres, the Jungfraujoch in the canton of Bern is the highest railway station in Europe.
+- At an altitude of 3,454 metres, the Jungfraujoch in the canton of Bern is the highest railway station in Europe.

-- Its most major feat of engineering is the 57 km-long Gotthard base tunnel – the longest rail tunnel in the world – which opened in 2016.
-Every day 325 trains travelling at speeds of up to 250 km/h make their way through the Gotthard tunnel.
+- The country's greatest engineering feat is the 57km-long Gotthard base tunnel – the longest rail tunnel in the world – which opened in 2016.
+Every day, 325 trains travel through the Gotthard tunnel at speeds of up to 250km/h.

-- Switzerland’s sea-going fleet is stationed in Basel.
+- Switzerland’s sea-going (merchant) fleet is based in Basel.

 - With 15 vessels, the Lake Lucerne Navigation Company has Europe’s largest fleet of self-propelled ships operating on inland waterways.

-- With around 2,050 trains passing through every day, Zurich –Altstetten is the busiest railway line in the world.
+- With 2,028 trains passing through every day, the railway line between Zurich main railway station and Zurich Langstrasse is the busiest in the country.

-- Between 1981 and 2015 the volume of goods freighted by rail and road across the Swiss Alps doubled to 39 million tonnes.
+- Between 1980 and 2018, the volume of goods freighted by rail and road across the Swiss Alps more than doubled to 39 million tonnes.

 - The Vitznau-Rigi line, which opened in 1871, is the oldest mountain railway in Europe.

 - The No. 10 route, operated by Baselland Transport (BLT), is the longest tram line in Europe.
-Running from Dornach to Rodersdorf, it covers 25 km, and takes in three cantons (Baselland, Baselstadt, Solothurn) and two countries (Switzerland and France).
+Running from Dornach to Rodersdorf, it covers 25km, and takes in three cantons (Basel-Landschaft, Basel-Stadt, Solothurn) and two countries (Switzerland and France).

-- The automated M2 line of the Lausanne Métro climbs 338 metres, with inclines as high as 12% in some places.
+- The automated M2 line of the Lausanne Métro climbs 338 metres, with inclines as steep as 12% in some places.
 This is a world-first for rubber-tyred underground trains.